+Tech Prep community college credits may be earned.
 Introduction to Engineering Design is part of the "Project Lead the Way" program and is constructed to expose students to the design process, research and analysis, teamwork, communication methods, global and human impacts, engineering standards, and technical documentations.
 Students will employ engineering and scientific concepts in the solution of engineering design problems.
 In addition, students use 3D solid modeling design software package and 3D printing to help them design solutions to solve proposed problems.
 Students will develop problem solving skills and apply their knowledge of research and design to create solutions to various challenges that increase in difficulty throughout the course.

-VO6271 1 year, 1 credit Pre-requisite: Algebra I
+Pre-requisite: Algebra I